luke0545/Habitual-iOS/README.md

 <h4>Development and Current State</h4>
 There are a few features I would still like to flesh-out and continue to develop that are not complete at this point:
-1. Navigation still needs to be fully implemented
+1. Navigation still needs to be fully implemented.
-2. Activity View doesn't currently calculate repetition differences from week to week
+2. Activity View doesn't currently calculate repetition differences from week to week.
-3. API currently not hosted
+3. Certain features on the home page require a refresh to show results.